 Description

-Is there such a thing as a "feminist technology"?
+Is there such a thing as a 'feminist technology'?
 If so, what makes a technology feminist?
-Is it in the design process, in the thing itself, in the way it is marketed, or in the way it is used by women (or by men)?
+Is it in the design process, in the thing itself, in the way it is marketed, or in the way it is used by women?
+This title considers these questions by examining a range of products, tools, and technologies that were specifically designed for women.

-Contributors are Jennifer Aengst, Maia Boswell-Penc, Kate Boyer, Frances Bronet, Shirley Gorenstein, Anita Hardon, Deborah G. Johnson, Linda L. Layne, Deana McDonagh, and Sharra L. Vostral.
+Contributors are: Jennifer Aengst, Maia Boswell-Penc, Kate Boyer, Frances Bronet, Shirley Gorenstein, Anita Hardon, Deborah G. Johnson, Linda L. Layne, Deana McDonagh, and Sharra L. Vostral

 Feminist Technology